 One must question that their popularity in the greater bird dog breed world would likely bring them to rank number one had Project Upland origins been built around pheasant hunting.
 And it is still an incredible breed even for the ruffed grouse as can be seen in the latest Ruffed Grouse Society film, “Flushing Grouse.”
 They own a special place in all the sporting dog world, no matter what the game.

 Other Popular Bird Dog Breeds

 As curiosity I’m sure is killing many of us, we must wonder where other popular bird dog breeds landed in our survey.
 The American Brittany came in at fourth place at 10.99 percent.
 The English springer spaniel placed fifth place at 4.38 percent.
-The last five slots are held in the order of the wirehaired pointing griffon, drahthaar, vizsla, pointer and the golden retriever.
+The last five slots (of the top ten) are held in the order of the wirehaired pointing griffon, drahthaar, vizsla, pointer and the golden retriever.

 We will certainly revisit this concept in the future to witness the changing tides of bird dog breed popularity in an ever-evolving community.

 Last modified: August 10, 2019